 Seniors need specialized diets for kidney function, digestion, and joint health.

 At every stage, cats require guidance and supervision on their diet.
 Too little would cause deficiencies, and too much could cause problems such as feline diabetes and obesity.
-And, water is always an important partner of cat nutrition.
+Additionally, it’s important to include water in your cat’s nutrition.

 Vet Care

 Vet care helps lengthen a cat's life.
-Routine exams can catch conditions like kidney disease, dental infections, or heart problems before they become severe.
-Vaccines provide protection for cats against dangerous diseases such as rabies and FIV.
+Routine exams can catch conditions like kidney disease, dental infections, or heart problems before they worsen.

 Stress and Mental Stimulation

 A cat’s mental and emotional well-being also affects a cat's life.
-Cats who constantly experience stress, anxiety, or boredom can expect to face tons of health issues.
+Cats who constantly experience boredom, stress, and anxiety can expect to face tons of health issues.
 These can result in a shorter life expectancy.

 How to Tell Your Cat’s Age?